brianmay/robotica-rust/README.md

 * Structured as a library, so the parts not-specific to my setup can be shared by different projects.
 * Logging still needs more work.
 Not sure how to approach this yet.

-Current progress: Basic building blocks exist, but still more work needs to be done before it can replace my previous iteration.
+Current progress: Basic building blocks exist.
+Still need to use this in connection with nod-red for some stuff I haven't ported over yet.
+Such as Google integration.